 You wouldn't want to be running through an African Nature preserve at night!
 No worries Joe, this is Texas!

-Headlamps or flashlights are required.
+Headlamps or flashlights are required for Hour races.
 Runners must come prepared with extra batteries or lights.
 You can leave them in a bag with your name on it at the aid station/starting line.